-William Stone, Ph.D., P.Geo., Eugene Puritch, P.Eng., FEC, CET, Jarita Barry, P.Geo. and David Burga, P.Geo. of P&E and Christopher L. Easton, B.Sc., QP-MMSA of KCA, each of whom is a "Qualified Person" as defined by NI 43-101 and independent of the Company.
+William Stone, Ph.D., P.Geo., Eugene Puritch, P.Eng., FEC, CET, Jarita Barry, P.Geo., and David Burga, P.Geo. of P&E, and Christopher L. Easton, B.Sc., QP-MMSA of KCA, each of whom is a QP as defined by NI 43-101 and independent of the Company.

-Ken McNaughton, P. Eng. is the qualified person responsible for the Silver Reef Project, BAM Project and Lost Cabin Property and has reviewed, verified and approved the scientific and technical information.
+Ken McNaughton, P. Eng. is the QP responsible for the BAM Project, Silver Reef Project and Lost Cabin Property and has reviewed, verified and approved the scientific and technical information.